kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 While this resolves reason 2, it still violates reason 1.

-We can add volumeClaimUpdatePolicy to ControllerRevision to resolve reason 1.
+We can add volumeClaimUpdateStrategy to ControllerRevision to resolve reason 1.
 But all the policies we already have does not present in ControllerRevision.
 So this is not ideal either.

 The down-side of the current design is that `kubectl rollout undo` may not work as expected sometimes.

-* If `volumeClaimUpdatePolicy` is set to `OnClaimDelete`, `kubectl rollout undo` will not undo the `volumeClaimTemplates`.
+* If `volumeClaimUpdateStrategy` is set to `OnClaimDelete`, `kubectl rollout undo` will not undo the `volumeClaimTemplates`.
-* When changing `volumeClaimUpdatePolicy` from `OnClaimDelete` to `InPlace` to trigger the rollout, `kubectl rollout undo` will be no-op.
+* When changing `volumeClaimUpdateStrategy` from `OnClaimDelete` to `InPlace` to trigger the rollout, `kubectl rollout undo` will be no-op.
 * Consider the following history:
   1. Pod Rev1 + PVC Rev1 + `OnClaimDelete`
   2. Pod Rev2 + PVC Rev1 + `InPlace`